Why Higher Things conferences?

-The mission of Higher Things is to assist parents, pastors, and congregations in cultivating, encouraging, and promoting a distinctively Lutheran identity among their youth and young adults.
-The most direct way we do this is through our annual youth conferences.
-Since the year 2000, Higher Things has held a total of 28 Lutheran youth conferences!
-2015 will add three more conferences to that list.
-We hold multiple conferences each year, in different areas of the country.
-While the conferences are essentially the same in schedule, programming, and worship, each has its own unique “personality” and dynamics.
+The mission of Higher Things is to assist parents, pastors, and congregations in cultivating a distinctively Lutheran identity among their youth and young adults.
+The most direct way we do this is through our annual youth Conferences.
+Since the year 2000, Higher Things has held a total of 38 Lutheran youth Conferences!
+In 2018, we will add four more to that list.
+We hold multiple Conferences each year, in different areas of the country.
+While the HT Conferences are essentially the same in schedule, programming, and worship services, each has its own unique “personality” and dynamics.

 You should expect to spend four days immersed in the Gospel.
 You’ll hear about Jesus, and what He’s done for you.
 A lot.
 You’ll do this by participating in the many worship services in which we join our voices with those of the historic Christian church through liturgy and hymns, and hear the Gospel preached in its purity.

 You’ll learn, in much greater depth, about our faith, not just what we believe, but why we believe it and why it’s important.
 All this will equip you to talk about your faith to others.
 And you’ll do plenty of that as you get to know hundreds of other Lutheran youth just like you throughout the worship and catechesis sessions, especially during the free time activities each evening.
 Higher Things Conferences are held every summer, so you’ll really have an opportunity to build life-long friendships, as you worship, learn, and have fun together, especially if you’re able to attend year after year!